plammens/BicingBot/text/help.md

     The two stations are given as two space-separated string arguments `<ori> <dest>`, indicating the street addresses of each station.

+ - /reset -- clear any stored data (to start from scratch)

  - /authors -- display the authors of the bot